noamteyssier/ggetrs/README.md

 ```

 Alternative installation instructions as well as the python module installation
-can be found on the homepage [here](https://noamteyssier.github.io/ggetrs/install.html).
+can be found on the [install page](https://noamteyssier.github.io/ggetrs/install.html).

 ## Documentation